 Working this week with a variety of practical tools to develop learning content and thinking seriously about how they are structured, internally referenced, and where the opportunities for scaffolding professional development within them might be.
 This seems easiest at first glance with the Frontpage eXe editing tool which creates reasonable XHTML code and has a variety of expert options including IMS/SCORM packages that work fine in Moodle at least.
 However, it raises some really interesting questions about ‘how’, in practice, most academic staff actually build the materials they use in their teaching.
 Here I’ve been dealing with content written in word and passed to an administrative member of staff who has ‘transferred’ it into eXe.
 There are clear issues with awful Mso code being imported which is tiresome to get rid of.

 More interesting is perhaps the mismatch or disjuncture in the authoring process for Word than for the delivery environment.
-We may NOT want academic staff authoring content direct into the VLE, but we need them close enough to the delivery context to understand the issues of sequencing, pause, reflection and action.
+We may NOT want academic staff authoring content directly into the VLE, but we need them close enough to the delivery context to understand the issues of sequencing, pause, reflection and action.
 The argument might be for the development of a more structured ‘template’ for each authoring environment, and indeed the professional conversation with authoring teams around the development of a template would in itself prove valuable.
-My own development of the these MS-Word-> eXe materials for one specific undergraduate course makes me think there must be a better way.
+My own development of these MS-Word-> eXe materials for one specific undergraduate course makes me think there must be a better way.
 Just need more time to think about what it might be.

 It’s an interesting process trying to establish how much guidance and support each individual teacher is likely to need.
-Can we assume that they can deconstruct a learning object for themselves or should be give it them in a form which essentially lists the manifest like a contents page.
+Can we assume that they can deconstruct a learning object for themselves or should we give it them in a form which essentially lists the manifest like a contents page.
 I’m thinking about how this relates to the professional development (PD) programmes I need to run here at Massey to support the uptake of the institutional Moodle implementation.
-How does one walk that fine line between patronising the insightful and leading the blind.
+How does one walk that fine line between patronising the insightful and leading the blind?
 I’m still inclined to give individuals a toolkit, some kind of ‘take-away’, but one still has to make sure ‘they get it’.
 My concern today is ‘how do I get staff to think about using Adobe Presenter effectively when I’m not sure their PowerPoint is up to the task’.

 I’m re-engaging with Second Life.
 Why?
 Well partly I like torturing myself in a slightly masochistic sense by visiting all these mammoth University Campus islands with their beautifully designed (empty) lecture theatres and marvel at the idea that so many bright people could have so spectacularly missed the point.
 But I also feel that I should be giving Vision FLux (yes, that’s my SL name) a little bit more of a run.
 I fancy Vision is getting somewhat wide around the waist and needs a little more exercise.
 I have been in SL on and off since 2006 and I still don’t think I’ve quite come to terms with that identity.
 Needs work.